 When should I see a doctor about my period blood colour?

 Ultimately, you know your body best.
-If there are sudden changes in what colour period blood you usually see, abnormal texture, and amount of blood, it would be good to check in with your doctor.
+If there are sudden changes in what colour period blood you usually see, abnormal texture, and amount of blood, it would be good to check in with your doctor about your period concerns.

 Tracking your menstrual cycle daily helps to know what “normal” means for you and gives you information to show your doctors should concern ever arise.